deadc0de6/dotdrop/docs/howto/prompt-user-for-variables.md

 which can be included in the main config as a file from which variables are imported using [import_variables](../config-details.md#entry-import_variables).

-Let's say for example that you want to provide manually the email value on new hosts you deploy your dotfiles to.
+Let's say, for example, that you want to manually provide the email value on new hosts you deploy your dotfiles to.

 You'd add the following elements to your config: